 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

 Last Updated on July 14, 2022 by Diane Hoffmaster

 I know....you are in the middle of summer vacation and don't want to think about school lunches, right?
 Well, my kids go back to school in 3 weeks so I am thinking about what they will bring to eat this year.
 Sending a waste-free school lunch is important to me but it definitely takes a bit of planning.

-One of my favorite tips to save money is to ditch the disposables.
-No sense throwing your hard earned cash in the garbage can, right?
+One of my favorite tips to save money is to ditch disposables.
+No sense throwing your hard-earned cash in the garbage can, right?
 If you want to cut down on lunch costs this year, here are a few school lunch tips that might help.
-Check out my back to school survival tips if you are stressing out about the school year starting!
+Check out my back-to-school survival tips if you are stressing out about the school year starting!

 Waste Free School Lunch Tips

 You have to spend some money NOW in order to SAVE money in the years to come.
 Think of your reusable lunch purchases as an investment that will cut down on future grocery store bills.
 That being said, here are a few school lunch tips and products that I have found helpful.

 I shopped on Amazon yesterday to replace a few items that are so old that my kids are embarrassed to be seen with them.
 My teenagers really have no desire to use cloth bags with tiny cartoon animals on them that we have had since they were 5.